th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 </spoiler>

 `th2-infra-operator` will create a new namespace `th2-<new_schema_name>` in Kubernetes cluster for the new schema.
 It can require some time.
 There will be pods for this environment in Kubernetes cluster.
-You can go to the Kubernetes dashboard and see it.
+You can go to the Kubernetes dashboard and see them.

 <spoiler title="New Kubernetes namespace in Dashboard">